filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 NI-PoRep represents another step forward after the introduction of Synthetic PoRep (see [FIP-0059](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0059.md)).

 As already mentioned above, NI-PoRep is a prerequisite to unblock new use cases like trustless SaaS and HDD wholesale as well as allowing for SupraSeal software employment at full potential.
+Moreovere, note that enabling trustless SaaS can lower the entry bar for new Storage Providers to join the network.

 ### Comparison against Interactive PoRep